Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 - **`HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\ORACLE (for 32bit)`**

-***To perform a clean install the deployment should be done on a fresh and running version of Windows 10 with no previous installation of Oracle Full Client nor Instantclient.***
+:warning:<span style="color:red">***To perform a clean install the deployment should be done on a fresh and running version of Windows 10 with no previous installation of Oracle Full Client nor Instantclient.***</span>

 ## Full Client install